 ClinicalTrials.gov is a database of federally and privately supported research trials to test the effect of treatments and

-awareness and access to clinical trials sponsored federally and by industry and foundations.
-Awardee is required to comply
+and access to clinical trials sponsored federally and by industry and foundations.
+Awardee is required to comply with Public

 NIH encourages registration of all trials whether required under the law or not.
 For more information see the NIH Office of Extramural Research website, "What NIH Grantees Need to Know about ClinicalTrials.gov and FDAAA".

 This award provides support for one or more clinical trials.
 NINDS is not the sponsor of any applicable clinical trial conducted

 By law (Title VIII, Section 801 of Public Law 110-85), the “responsible party” must register Phase II-IV “applicable clinical

 trials” on the Clinicaltrials.gov website.
 Applicable clinical trials must be registered no later than 21 days after the first participant is enrolled.
 "Basic

 results" information for applicable clinical trials is to be submitted within one year after the “Primary Completion Date” of the trial.